 (Clicking on image will take you to Amazon)

-We absolutely loved the way the Blade 180 QX HD is designed and the color scheme (orang and black).
+We absolutely loved the way the Blade 180 QX HD is designed and the color scheme (orange and black).
 Obviously, the design awesomeness is subjective but we think that the Blade 180 QX HD certainly stands out when it comes to its design.

 (Clicking on Image will take you to Amazon)

 Perhaps this is the best thing about the Blade 180 QX HD.
-The flight characteristics on the Blade 180 QX HD is the best bar none.
-We certainly can’t say the same for most quadcopters in this price range.
+The flight characteristics on the Blade 180 QX HD are the best bar none.
+We certainly can't say the same for most quadcopters in this price range.

 It comes with the SAFE flight technology, giving it stability.
 This to us sounded like a marketing gimmick initially, but it does fly better than most others we've tried.
 It also comes with three different flight modes.
 The controller that comes with it is the Spektrum 5+ channel transmitter, which is one of the best transmitters you can get on the beginner level.

 At higher flight modes, it can handle medium to low-high winds surprisingly well.
 The size also enables you to fly it both indoors and outdoors.
 Most quad-copters that are stable outside are highly unideal to fly indoors.
 The Blade 180 QX flies surprisingly well for its size!
 The following are the results of our test: